 Time to Sell Gold Indicator #7: Our Website Visitors Rise Exponentially!

 Highly likely if more and more people start paying an interest in gold.
 Our visitor numbers increased to a peak in March/April 2020.
 This was caused by fears created by the COVID-19 lockdown and quantitative easing by the NZ reserve bank.
-But since then they have returned closer to levels in previous years.
+But since then they have returned down to similar levels to previous years.

 But don’t worry.
 We’ll let you know if our visitor numbers start exploding without us doing anything to warrant it.